 The Town of Guilderland purchased 109 acres of land off East Lydius Street from the DiCaprio family in 2001.
 The land was used for vegetable farming for over 100 years and is situated within the Pine Bush.
-In order to preserve the unique ecosystem, the Town designated 33 acres for DiCaprio Park and left the remaining 70 plus acres undeveloped.
+In order to preserve the unique ecosystem, the Town designated 33 acres for DiCaprio Park and left the remaining 70 plus acres undeveloped and managed by the Albany Pine Bush Preserve Commission.

 Park construction was completed in 2003 and consists of twelve (12) fields, which are used primarily for soccer and lacrosse.
 In 2008, permanent restroom facilities and a pavilion were added to the park.
 In addition to organized athletic competitions, the park is a popular destination for walkers, hikers, and bird watchers.
-Plans for a new playground at DiCaprio Park were announced in 2024.
+Plans for a new playground and box lacrosse at DiCaprio Park were announced in 2024.